yahiro07/resin/README.md

 }
 ```

-`<DomStyledGlobalStyle />` embeds given css definition to the page without
+`<ResinCssGlobalStyle />` embeds given css definition to the page without
 prefix.
 So the definition is regarded as global-scoped.

 ### createFC API